Beef Stew

 beef-stew.jpg

 Among the different types of ‘stews’ that I make, ‘Beef Stew’ is my favorite!
 I follow my Mom’s recipe which I think is quite unique.
 In Kerala Christian homes, it is served for Breakfast along with ‘Appam’.
-But I would go for ‘Bread and Beef Stew’, if given a choice! :roll:
+But I would go for ‘Bread and Beef Stew’, if given a choice! 🙄

 Ingredients